Updated: May 12, 2026

 How Credit Utilization Is Actually Calculated

-Credit utilization -- the percentage of available credit you are using -- accounts for approximately 30% of your FICO score.
+Credit utilization — the percentage of available credit you are using — accounts for approximately 30% of your FICO score.
 It is the second most important factor after payment history.
 The calculation is straightforward: balance reported divided by credit limit equals utilization percentage.
 A $3,000 balance on a $10,000 limit is 30% utilization.
+Understanding this is foundational to any credit utilization payment strategy that actually moves the needle.

 FICO applies increasingly significant score penalties as utilization climbs.
 The 0 to 10% range is optimal and generates the maximum points available for this factor.
 The 10 to 30% range is considered good with a minor reduction.
 Between 30 and 50%, the impact becomes noticeable.
 Between 50 and 70%, utilization begins causing significant score damage.
 Above 70%, the damage is severe and can reduce scores by 50 to 100 points or more depending on the rest of the profile.